Improve your workplace communication skills

 Newcomers to Canada often encounter barriers to employment, including lack of Canadian work experience, language barriers, differences in workplace culture, difficulties in obtaining recognition for foreign qualifications and international experience, discrimination and lack of workplace integration and diversity programs.

-Pursue FREE workplace language training that will help you to:
+Pursue FREE newcomer service language training that will help you to:

 - communicate better with supervisors, colleagues and clients;

 - understand your sector and occupation in Canada;

 - understand Canadian workplace culture in your field; and